 After successful stints in athletics and the pharmaceutical industry, Patrick T. Mitchell began pursuing better models of delivering health care.
-Twenty years later, The Carpenter Health Network is a leader throughout the Gulf Coast region in providing a continuum of care that meets patients’ changing needs over time through nursing, home care, hospice and more.
+Twenty years later, The Carpenter Health Network is a leader throughout the Gulf Coast region in providing a continuum of care that meets patients’ changing needs over time through nursing, home care, hospice, rehabilitation care and more.

-Mitchell formed Synergy Home Health in 1995 and Pinnacle Home Health in 2001.
-In 2002 he opened St. Joseph Hospice with the mission of providing peace, comfort and dignity to those facing terminal illness.
+In 2002, he opened St. Joseph Hospice with the mission of providing peace, comfort, and dignity to those facing terminal illness.
 Named for the patron saint of a peaceful death, St. Joseph Hospice is nondenominational and never denies care regardless of patients’ ability to pay.

 “The Carpenter Health Network is focused on meeting the needs of aging patients in a way that offers the dignity and comfort of receiving care in their own homes,” Mitchell says.
 “We want to help shape the future of the health care delivery system by minimizing global costs while maximizing patient outcomes.”